Mr. E. Daniel Cherry

 Cherry, who is the grandson of WKU founder Dr. Henry Hardin Cherry, has also served on the WKU Board of Advisors, as well as the Boards of the College Heights Foundation, the WKU Research Foundation, and the Center for Information Technology Enterprises (CITE).
 He was inducted into WKU’s Hall of Distinguished Alumni in 2013.

-He and his wife, the former Sylvia Cooper, live in Bowling Green, Ky., and have two daughters, Jill Tweed and Kim McGowan, and four granddaughters.
+He and his wife, the former Sylvia Cooper, live in Bowling Green, Kentucky, and have two daughters, Jill Tweed and Kim McGowan, and four granddaughters.

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,